 Above, right: note the fishtail muffler, grab rail, and small tail-light.

-The photo below shows a 1954 R51/3 restored beautifully by Tim Stafford in San Diego in 2008 and 2009.
-The saguaro in the photo reveals it was taken in southern Arizona.
+The photos below shows my 1954 R51/3 restored beautifully by Tim Stafford in San Diego, California, in 2008 and 2009.
+Behind it is Lake Monona and the Wisconsin State Capitol in Madison, Wisconsin.

 The image below shows the original R51/3 in the BMW brochure of 1952.
 Note the metal sliders on the front forks used instead of rubber gaiters for the first couple of production years and the fish-tail muffler.

 The factory photo below shows the 1954 version of the R51/3.
 Note the full-width brakes, rubber gaiters, and the seamless cigar-shaped mufflers.

 In 1952, the R51/3 came with half-width brakes and painted steel wheels (photo below, left).
 In 1954, it came with full-width brakes and aluminum wheels (photo above and below, right).

 The photographs below are of a 1954 R51/3 (note the full-width brakes) in the earliest stages of restoration.
 The engine (center) and rear drive housing (right) have been restored.